constantinadrian/Caterpillar_Montessori_MS_1/README.md

   - #### Inception project

-    1. This project was created from Code Institute project template from [here](https://github.com/Code-Institute-Org/gitpod-full-template) on github by clicking on "Use this template"
+    1. This project was created from Code Institute project template from [here](https://github.com/Code-Institute-Org/gitpod-full-template) on GitHub by clicking on "Use this template"

         ![Pointing the template](assets/readme/code-institute-project-template.png)

-    2. Once the project was created I remane it from settings
+    2. Once the project was created I rename it from settings

         ![Pointing to settings](assets/readme/remane-project-from-settings.png)

     3. When repository was finally completed I open the project with [Gitpod](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki?hl=en) in Chrome browser

-    4. In order to push this project from Gitpod on Github a set of commands were used:
+    4. In order to push this project from Gitpod on GitHub a set of commands were used:

         ```
         - git status  - Check the status of the repository and see if there were any changes in files

         - git add .  - Add the files that were modified/created, so we can commit it

-        - git commit -m "messsage for commit"  - Commits all the changes
+        - git commit -m "message for commit"  - Commits all the changes

-        - git push  - Pushes all committed versions to Github
+        - git push  - Pushes all committed versions to GitHub
         ```

   - #### GitHub Pages